wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Js/js01_1_help_as.md

 #### 2.Add other networdks
 To ensure you get more revenue, add as many ad libraries as possible to your project.
-Please refer to the following method to add the file named `xxx_ads.aar` in `AndroidStudio/aar` to the project.
+Please refer to the following method to add the file named `xxx_ads.aar` in `Android Studio/aar` to the project.

 ###### Global except China
 The build.gradle is as follows下：